ebuchman/blog/content/posts/ethical-investing.md

 Amalgamated Bank,
 VivoPower International,
 O-Bank,
-Arowana, all of which are public B-Corps.
+Arowana, all of which are public B Corps.
 Most of these companies are pretty small.
 But there are also a number of large companies that have been buying up B Corps, and operating them as subsidiaries.
 These include Unilever,
 Danone, and
-P&G. Etsy used to be a B Corp, but it couldn't manage to maintain its certifcation when it went public, which is quite a shame.
+P&G. Etsy used to be a B Corp, but it couldn't manage to maintain its certification when it went public, which is quite a shame.

 Side note, B Lab basically [spun out AND1][blab-and1], which was apparently a [pretty amazing company][and1].
 I used to rock their basketball shorts.

 ## The Tragedy of Retail Investing

-At some level, purchasing goods and services from a company is a form of investment, and should also be considered through a socially responsible lens, though it usually doesn't equate to ownership of a public security.
-This might imply that you should invest in companies whose products and services you use, or at least those you don't feel coerced to use.
-I've managed to stop using all Facebook products (and would encourage you to try as well), and I rarely if ever buy from Amazon, though it's pretty hard to avoid AWS, or to escape from GSuite.
-Being in tech, it's hard to not use an iPhone and Macbook; planned obsolescence and port shenanigans aside, at least Apple stands out for its protection of privacy rights and a business model that isn't based on hijacking your nervous system.
-Microsoft also seems to be getting better (and they own Github now, for better or for worse), but they're still contracting with ICE.
-Then there are Jack's companies - I don't use Square, but I do kind of love Twitter.
-Obviously it can be a toxic cesspool and a cauldron of harassment, but it can also be kind of magical.

-A big part of the problem with socially responsible investment is that the average citizen is prohibited, by securities regulations from the 1930s, from investing in what might be the most socially responsible investment opportunities in their communities by virtue of the distinction between public and private companies.
-According to the regulations, retail investors are only allowed to invest in public companies.
+A big part of the challenge with socially responsible investment is that the average citizen has been prohibited, by securities regulations from the 1930s, from what might be the most socially responsible investments available to them.
+This could be new businesses that they strongly believe in, or even the businesses in their own communities.
+Securities regulations distinguish between private companies, and those that have gone public, and only allow retail investors to invest in the public ones.
+But the majority of companies, especially the startups and the small-medium sized businesses in your community, are private.
+To invest in them, you generally have to be an "accredited investor" (i.e. you made $200k/year for the last two years or you have $1M in liquid assets).
+Securities laws have arguably thus become one of the most powerful factors exacerbating wealth inequality and inhibiting capital formation in more socially responsible businesses.
 To say these regulations are out-dated, well-intentioned as they might be, is an understatement.

-By the time a company goes public, almost by definition, it has had to make quite substantial sacrifices in social responsibility.
-The large public markets, underwritten by investment banks, beseiged by high frequency traders and other extractive intermediaries, are to a significant extent socially irresponsible in and of themselves.
-Securities laws restricting investment in smaller companies is perhaps one of the most powerful wedges exacerbating wealth inequality and inhibiting capital formation in more sustainable and ethical businesses.
-Fortunately, there is a small but growing movement to relax securities regulations and make investing in smaller and more local companies much more accessible, spawning platforms like the [SVX][SVX] and [FrontFundr][FrontFundr] in Canada, which list a variety of more socially responsible companies.
-Embarassingly, the regulations in Ontario are so bad that, when I tried to sign up for [Republic][Republic], a fundraising platform that appears open to the world, I discovered that [Ontario investors were prohibited][republic-tweet], along with investors from Iran, North Korea, Syria, and other jurisdictions of questionable political stature.
+Fortunately, there is a small but growing movement to relax securities regulations and make investing in smaller and more local companies much more accessible, spawning platforms like the [SVX][SVX] and [FrontFundr][FrontFundr] in Canada, and [Republic][Republic] in the US.
+SVX in particular focuses more on impact investing.
+Embarrassingly, the regulations in Ontario are so bad that, when I tried to sign up for Republic, I discovered that [Ontario investors were prohibited][republic-tweet], along with investors from Iran, North Korea, Syria, and other jurisdictions of questionable political stature.

-Cryptocurrencies will hopefully continue to apply pressure here towards improving the securities laws.
+If you are an accredited investor (and it's not something you have to sign up for, you either make/have enough money or you don't), then opportunities abound.
+There are likely many thousands of startups and growing companies focused on more socially responsible and/or impactful business models, hundreds of funds specializing in investing in them, and increasingly useful tools and marketplaces for matching investors and investments.

 ## Community Bonds